 During Fiscal 2021, we expanded our reach into the United States through the acquisitions of Skelton USA and Boyle Transportation.
 Skelton USA was launched in 2017 as a result of pharmaceutical customers encouraging Skelton to enter the domestic U.S. market.
-Skelton USA has been growing rapidly through successfully le veraging Skelton's reputation and brand for cold chain expertise.
-Boyle Transportation provides specialized transportation services to clients in the life sciences (comprising approximately 75-80% of its revenue) and government/defense sectors (comprising approximately 20-25% of its revenue).
+Skelton USA has grown through successfully leveraging Skelton's reputation and brand for cold chain expertise.
+Boyle Transportation provides specialized transportation services to clients in the life sciences (comprising approximately 70-75% of its revenue) and government/defense sectors (comprising approximately 25-30% of its revenue).
 Boyle Transportation adheres to stringent quality and security standards, employs highly trained and dedicated professionals, continually invests in advanced technology and equipment, and has an expansive reach across the United States.

-As of December 31, 2022, we employed approximately 2,230 individuals across Canada and the United States.
+As of December 31, 2023, we employed approximately 2,290 individuals across Canada and the United States.